gopeg/issues-barriers/README.md

 - data usability (to what extent can the new data sets and services be used in mainstream tools / to what extent do they meet the user needs?)

-# How to report an issue:
+# How to report an issue
 The issue title shall follow the encoding:

 [use case name]__[brief description of the problem]